 To determine an organization’s NPS, you simply need to subtract the percentage of detractors from the percentage of promoters; the figure you have is your Net Promoter Score.

-Here's an example to help you grasp the picture clearly.
-Let's say you sent out an NPS survey and you got 1000 responses.
-From the survey analytics, you see that 400 responses are promoters, another 400 are passives while the last 200 are detractors.
+Here’s an example to help you grasp the picture clearly.
+Let’s say you sent out an NPS survey and you got 1000 responses.
+From the survey analytics, you see that 400 responses are promoters, another 400 are passives, and the last 200 are detractors.

 Typically, customer satisfaction score is measured using a percentage scale.
 In some other contexts, you can take the average of the different scores to get some sort of composite customer satisfaction score.